 According to Maxine Greene (1995) a direction for the possibilities of education is that we imagine schools as agents of social change.
 I agree with Greene, and as an art educator, I encourage preparing pre-service teachers to be agents in support of learning that takes place as dialogical, relational and reciprocal.
 Most recently, my duties as a educator to pre-service art teachers allow me to facilitate discussions about current trends and issues in art education, specifically concerns about recent adoption of common core standards and how the widening achievement gap might be addressed.
 Too often we read about issues of inequity and injustice in our nation’s schools, but less frequently is this critical discourse elevated within the communities of teacher preparation.
 In order to highlight success stories and equip pre-service teachers to imagine the complex realities of diverse students’ lived experiences in support of a culturally responsive curriculum, these discourses must be unpacked.

 Currently, as an art educator, my aim is to advance contemporary theories in art education in order illuminate for pre-service art teachers methods of instruction that affirm the lives of all students.
 Taking part in research in order to understand how other art educators are using these methods to engage and affirm their own students’ lives is especially interesting to me.
-I am interested in teacher preparation inspired by the use of a visual culture paradigm, that necessarily supports a culturally responsive curriculum and acknowledges the legitimacy of cultural heritage(s) of diverse students and teaches students to know, respect, and appreciate their own cultural heritage and the heritage of others.
+I am interested in teacher preparation inspired by the use of a paradigms, which necessarily supports culturally responsive curriculum and acknowledges the legitimacy of cultural heritage(s) of diverse students; one that teaches students to know, respect, and affirm their own cultural heritage and the heritage of others.
 Using my prior experience in K-12 environments, I use this philosophy and vision as a springboard for advancing these contemporary theories.

 When applied to education, this vision sees teaching and learning from the perspective of an interwoven network of systems; seeing things both big and small, deep and wide.
 The vision that sees things wide, looks through the lenses of a system—a vantage point of existing ideologies and policies.
-The vision that sees things deep, brings us in close contact with details and peculiarities that cannot be reduced to statistics; much like an era before the American civil rights movement, these are the worn-down urban classrooms juxtaposed by clean-lined spaces of the suburbs.
+The vision that sees things deep, brings us in nuanced contact with details and peculiarities that cannot be reduced to statistics; much like an era before the American Civil Rights Movement, these are the worn-down urban classrooms juxtaposed by clean-lined spaces of the suburbs.

 Foremost, I believe learners are individuals who bring a unique set of needs and abilities to the classroom; therefore, I am committed to the education and growth of the whole individual.
 In my classrooms, students experience hands-on activities in order to address a holistic experience of an arts education, enabling them to explore their intellectual and emotional dimensions.
 A century ago, John Dewey understood that how students are taught is as important as what they are taught.
 I believe the ultimate goal of enhanced student achievement and social growth for all students calls for embracing the stance that knowledge is co-constructed and interdisciplinary, thereby bringing about meaningful dialogue and authentic learning.